grantnelson/121/ideas.md

 Ideas
+- Meet me Halfway
-- Meet me Halfway: Find everyone's starting points to calculate a halfway point.
+  - Find everyone's starting points to calculate a halfway point in which all the users can meet up
+- Bathroom locator
-- Bathroom locator: Find the nearest bathroom on campus
+  - Find the nearest bathroom on campus.
+Maybe implement user reviews, bathroom details, cleanliness etc
+- Parking Locator
-- Parking Locator: Find the nearest open parking spot.
+  - Find the nearest open parking spot/parking lot.
+- Class Mapper
+  - Mapping the best/fastest way to each class.
+- Skateboard/Bike Router
+  - For skaters/bikers, it may be difficult to navigate through the campus due to many different reasons, for example the route might have too many cracks and potholes, too many people, too steep of a hill, cops scoping out for tickets.
+Users will be able to insert a start and end location, choose some kind of route difficulty and see what the route is like in terms of route conditions, number of people and other factors.
+Users can write comments in an upvote fashion.
+- Hotspot Finder
-- Hotspot Finder: Using your location, find popular tourist/hot spots around the area and connect the dots to calculate the fastest route through all the spots.
+  - Using your location, find popular tourist/hot spots around the area and connect the dots to calculate the fastest route through all the spots.
+- Timezone finder
-- Timezone finder: Check timezones based on map location and find the difference timezone.
+  - Check timezones based on map location and find the difference timezone.
+- Photo diary
-- Photo diary: Marks location of photo taken on map.
+  - Marks location of photo taken on map.
+- Mystery Spot Search
-- Mystery Spot Search: Generate random spot and the user has to find the area.
+  - Generate random spot and the user has to find the area.
 Hot or cold, in the range of the user.
-- Mapping the best way to each class.
+Sort of like a game.